AlgoFerale/Algojam-Ferale/Readme.md

 We will attempt to deliberately subvert, confuse, recontextualize or mock what AI algorithmic creatures were designed to produce as an output by jamming(-with)them.
 Jamming understood as both, improvising as a form of emergent relationality that results in unexpected and surprising outcomes, and also as making something unable to work by seizing it up or making it unintelligible.
 For this creative experiment, we will jam with feral data as instrument, after all, both can be seen as a relation between creatures and their context:

-knowledge/info/experience → **feral data** → **feral prompt → feral diffractions →** info/knowledge
+Personal knowledge/info/experience → **(feral)data** → **(feral)prompt → (feral)diffractions →** +++info/knowledge

 The focus will be on curiosity, process, frictions and, of course, very celebratory forms of failure.
-A feral creature is only so in relation to the context where it is situated and value-laden assessments - such as “good or bad” or whether a feral creature is a pest or not are relative and problematic, revealing the position from which the feral creature is evaluated.
+A feral creature is only so in relation to the context where it is situated and value-laden assessments - such as “good or bad” are relative and problematic, revealing the position from which the feral creature is examined.
 While the guts of these algorithmic creatures are unpredictable black-boxes, countless hours of work have been spent on ensuring that their behavior follows the (normative) manual.
 However, a jam is creative expression in relation without a goal or pre-scripted direction.
-It is both process and destination, insight and exploration so possibilities to turn algorithmic creatures feral are endless if they are fed feral prompts and their outcomes repositioned within the situated context and history of a creative workshop participant.
-The agency of algorithms in creative ai is coupled with the data they were trained on -  trained on text+img? they can generate text/img - How feral data is made legible to these creatures as feral prompts will greatly influence the feral diffractions they produce with it and the rhythms at which they do so.
+It is both process and destination, insight and exploration so how data is made legible to these creatures as feral prompts will greatly influence the feral diffractions they produce with it and the rhythms at which they do so.
 After all, jamming is also about aligning temporalities with other creatures and creating openings for expressive outcomes.
 This is no different with algorithmic creatures that were intentionally designed with particular sensitivities to time (TikTok has a different pacing than Instagram, for example).

 ## Workshop Structure